This Technology Transfer Advances Iran's

 The digestion facility for the production of biogas is one of the bigger in Sweden, treating about 85,000 tons of organic material every year.
 The facility receives manure, industrial organic waste from nearby food industries and pretreated organic household waste.
 The company is owned by the municipality of Kristianstad and it delivers biogas to the large utilities company E.ON and bio-fertilizer from production residues to the region's farmers.

-Högdalenverket, which is one of Europe’s most modern installations for energy extracted from waste, produces electricity and heat from Stockholm’s combustible household waste and industry waste.
-Högdalenverket is an important component in the district heating network of southern Stockholm.
-The waste-fired Högdalenverket is one of Stockholm’s largest combined heat and power plants.
-It provides environmentally-friendly heat and electricity to large parts of southern Stockholm.
+Högdalenverket is one of Europe’s most modern facilities for extracting energy from waste, producing electricity and heat from Stockholm’s combustible household waste and industry waste.
+This makes Högdalenverket an important component in the district heating network of southern Stockholm.
+The waste-fired Högdalenverket is one of Stockholm’s largest combined heat and power plants, providing environmentally friendly heat and electricity to large parts of southern Stockholm.